cjellis/AIAssignment3/README.md

 /////////////////////////////////////////////////
 Assignment 3
 /////////////////////////////////////////////////
+Notes:
+The code makes use of the gson library under the libraries directory for parsing the input files.

+The test code makes use of the mockito library, which has dependencies on byte-buddy, byte-buddy-agent, and objenesis.
+All of these libraries are in the libraries folder.
+/////////////////////////////////////////////////
 To run DTPacMan:
 In the executor class, instantiate DTPacMan and pass it into whatever function you are using.
 If you want to create a new